mstieffe/deepBM/README.md

 	val_data = sPS_t568_1, cumene_t350_1, octane_t350_1 # list of snapshot folders used for validation

 	[training]
-	recurrent = False # use recurrent training or not n_epoch = 200 # number of epochs
+	recurrent = True # use recurrent training or not n_epoch = 200 # number of epochs
 	rand_rot = True # use random rotations
 	batchsize = 64